-Of course, some naysayers will point to tales of woe—an Instagram star who can’t sell 36 shirts to her 2.6 million followers—as ‘evidence’ that social media marketing is over: the bubble has burst.
+Of course, some naysayers will point to tales of woe—an Instagram star who can’t sell 36 shirts to her 2.6 million followers—as ‘evidence‘ that social marketing is over: the bubble has burst.
 But it seems that for every suggestion that the bubble has burst, there is a corresponding success story.
 Take a recent example: Nelk’s new seltzer brand called ‘Happy Dad’, which launched after a successful marketing campaign across multiple platforms.
 Nelk has developed an enviable bond with its followers and has leveraged that into a worldwide brand.

 Perhaps the real reason behind so-called ‘flops’ is that many sites, and their followers, are merely a mirage.
 Reports suggest that up to half of all Instagram influencers could be committing fraud, with 45% of accounts being ‘fake’.
-Perhaps the reason why so many feel the need to try and speed up the process is that creating absorbing, ground-breaking content is extremely challenging.
-To create content that hits the mark you must develop a real relationship with your followers.
+Perhaps the reason why so many feel the need to try and speed up the process is that creating absorbing, ground-breaking is extremely challenging.
+To create that hits the mark you must develop a real relationship with your followers.
 You need to understand how they live and what is relevant to them.
 As Rogers puts it, “There is a reason the biggest influencers and brands in the world are at the top.
 They understand their audience right down to how they think, dress and communicate.”

 Growth hacks and “secret hashtag” strategies

 Unsurprisingly, there will always be those who will prey on would-be influencers’ insecurities, urging them to believe that there’s a secret hack to attract followers.
 However, this is proverbial fool’s gold.
-Like many areas of life, there is no such thing as a secret shortcut: there is no get-rich-quick scheme that can replace sheer hard work.
+Like many areas of life, there is no such thing as a secret shortcut: there is no that can replace sheer hard work.
 Self-appointed gurus will, however, tout hash tagging and engagement groups.
 These will work, but only if used strategically.
-If there is any secret to social media marketing, it is that you have to consistently put out great quality material.
+If there is any secret to social marketing, it is that you have to consistently put out great quality material.
 This material must then be viewed by your target demographic.
 Perhaps, the best way to achieve that is through paid adverts or shout outs.

 There are, of course, the lucky few who benefit from the algorithm.
 This is especially true with new algorithms like TikTok, Reels and YouTube shorts.
 Nonetheless, true overnight successes are probably still in the minority.
-More often, the real algorithm winners are those who have developed a library of accomplished content over a period of time.
+More often, the real algorithm winners are those who have developed a library of accomplished over a period of time.

-Rogers, at Pvsted Media, points to his client—Richard Garcia—as an example of “organic growth”.
-Taking Garcia from zero to thousands of followers meant building a devoted audience, with a “strong emotional connection to his content”.
-Although his content (teaching) could be potentially pedestrian, it assumes much more “emotional significance because it also documents a story, containing valuable lessons for the viewers”.
+Rogers, at Pvsted Media, points to his client—Richard Garcia—as an example of “organic growth“.
+Taking Garcia from zero to thousands of followers meant building a devoted audience, with a “strong emotional connection to his “.
+Although his (teaching) could be potentially pedestrian, it assumes much more “emotional significance because it also documents a story, containing valuable lessons for the viewers”.